Determining how often or when you need to submit PSLF paperwork is tricky.

 Before mailing in the form, I suggest keeping a copy on file at home.
 If the form gets lost or destroyed, having a copy is easier than trying to recreate the document from scratch.

-However, the best way to go through the ECF process is to use the PSLF Help Tool from the Department of Education.
+However, the best way to go through the application process is to use the PSLF Help Tool from the Department of Education.
 This shortcut will automatically generate the proper form, help borrowers identify eligible employers, and guide borrowers through the submission process.